inkline/inkline.io/content/docs/components/collapsible.md

 ::

 ### Default Open Panels
-Panels can be opened by default, on page load, using the `v-model` directive of the `<i-collapsible>` component.
-First, you'll need to assign an `id` to the `<i-collapsible-item>` components which will identify the open panels.
+Panels can be opened by default, on page load, using the `v-model` directive of the `<ICollapsible>` component.
+First, you'll need to assign an `id` to the `<ICollapsibleItem>` components which will identify the open panels.

 ::ContentTabs
 #preview